 Still Wondering About Car Rental Costs in Europe and America?

 Your friends at Value Rental Car are dedicated to providing helpful travel tips for when you’re renting a car abroad or in the United States.
 We offer competitive rental rates for drivers of all budgets.
-Take advantage of our complimentary pickup and drop off services at LAX or within 7 miles of our two locations the next time you visit Los Angeles.
+Take advantage of our complimentary pickup and drop off service within 7 miles of our two locations the next time you visit Los Angeles.